DSkrzypiec/blogImpl/content/about.md

 # About this blog

 Hi!
-I'm Damian and this is my blog.
+I'm Damian Skrzypiec and this is my blog.
 I wrote mostly about mathematics and programming in general.
-Here you can find posts about statistics, R, Go, vim and databases.

 ## About me
-You already know my name and I believe you can deduce my surname.
-I live in `Earth->Europe->Poland->Warsaw`.
-I'm math postgrad but my main interest is programming and computer science.
+I live in Warsaw in Poland.
+I'm math graduate but my main interest is programming and computer science.
 Currently my main language is [Go](https://golang.org/) alongside with C# and R. I also used to use Python and C++.
-I like classic relational databases, I didn't fell for NoSQL meme.
+I do like classical relational databases.
+I'm also interested in functional programming languages (F# currently).
 I'm vim user and I prefer CLI tools both on Linux and Windows.

+I used to be a speedcuber ([WCA](https://www.worldcubeassociation.org/persons/2009SKRZ01)).
+Nowadays I like to play with 3x3x3 and 5x5x5 during programming to practice my muscle memory and concentration.

+For last few years I've been working in financial sector (credit risk to be precise) where I've been an analyst, data scientist and backend developer.

 ## Contact